takazin11de/JSONoC/README.md

 # JSONPIC
-JSONPIC(JSON with Padding through iframe and CSS)
+JSON with Padding through iframe and CSS

 ## Overview
 A tool for fetching JSON from cross-origin using JavaScript.